Treating Founder (Chronic Laminitis) without Horseshoes

 Foundered foot, inside and out

-The success of this approach to laminitis hinges on trimming the feet OFTEN (ideally 2x weekly), keeping the horse on firm, non-concussive ground during the recovery period when he is barefoot, and using removable boots when working him on hard or rocky ground to prevent stone bruises--until enough sole and hoof wall thickness builds up, and enough stronger new laminae grow down to return the coffin bone to a more normal position.
+The success of this approach to laminitis hinges on trimming the feet OFTEN (ideally 2x weekly) when working with a foundered horse, keeping the horse on firm, non-concussive ground during the recovery period when he is barefoot, and using removable boots when working him on hard or rocky ground to prevent stone bruises--until enough sole and hoof wall thickness builds up, and enough stronger new laminae grow down to return the coffin bone to a more normal position.

-Actually, trimming every 3-4 weeks is not often enough for optimum results.
-It is the minimum for at least making a little progress, though.
-Dr. Strasser gets her spectacular results trimming 2-3x weekly.
+Actually, trimming every 3-4 weeks is not often enough for optimum results in foundered cases, although it's fine for normal hooves that aren't in need of rehab.
+Dr. Strasser gets her spectacular results trimming with very subtle tweaks only where needed 2-3x weekly.
 This more closely mimics the ideal state, where a horse is exercising enough over varied (partly rocky) terrain that he wears himself down constantly and never needs trimming.
 When I say she trims 2-3x weekly, I am not talking about a full-scale peel of the entire sole, however!
 These are subtle little tweaks in selected areas--only where needed.

 Although I discuss medications and nutrition to treat laminitis, the heart of what I am advocating involves repairing lamintis by INCREASING CIRCULATION and RESTORING THE BOTTOM OF THE COFFIN BONE TO A GROUND-PARALLEL POSITION by primarily mechanical means....frequent correct trims, and more movement from constant turnout in the company of other horses.